-Why should you as a cannabis grower care that a federal jury just determined that Monsanto’s popular weed killer Roundup was a contributing cause of a California man’s cancer?
+Why should you as a cannabis grower care that a federal jury ruled that Monsanto’s popular weed killer Roundup was a contributed to a California man getting sick from cancer.

-Monsanto, which was acquired by corporate pharmaceutical and chemical giant Bayer in 2018, has been attempting to defend itself against at least 11,000 lawsuits related to Roundup and its key ingredient, glyphosate, which many scientists and public health officials say is terrible for the environment and also harms humans.
+Monsanto, acquired by corporate pharmaceutical and chemical giant Bayer in 2018, has faced at least 11,000 lawsuits related to Roundup and its key ingredient, glyphosate, which many scientists and public health officials say is terrible for the environment and also harms humans.

 Last year, a California jury ruled that Monsanto failed to adequately warn a school groundskeeper about Roundup’s risks, even as the groundskeeper was constantly using the product in his job.
 The groundskeeper eventually was awarded $80 million in damages.